Frequently Asked Questions

 Financial Aid Basics

 65% of undergraduate and graduate students receive some form of financial assistance.

 We assume that most students intend to enroll full-time.
 Scholarships require full-time enrollment.
 Financial aid can be received as a half-time student (6-8 credits) and as three-quarter time (9-11 credits as an undergraduate).
 The enrollment status reported on the FAFSA is used to make the initial aid offer.
 Pell Grant and other programs are prorated or may be reduced.
 If your intended enrollment status has changed you will need to note that change in MyNEVADA.

 Undergraduates who have already received a bachelor’s degree are eligible for loans while pursuing additional majors or bachelor’s degree(s).
-This includes students in double major, minor or dual degree programs who have already met the requirements for one of their majors or degrees and are continuing their education toward the additional major, minor or degree.
-See The Guide for additional information.
+This includes students in double major, minor, or dual degree programs who have already met the requirements for one of their majors or degrees and are continuing their education toward the additional major, minor, or degree.

 The “graduate special” is not a degree program.
 State and federal financial aid require that the student be enrolled in a program leading to a degree.
 Non-degree undergraduates are likewise not eligible for state and federal aid.
 A private/alternative loan is the only option.

 Yes.
-Any money received as a result of work, whether Work-Study, part-time, on-or off-campus employment, some assistantships or fellowships, is taxable income.
+Any money received as a result of work, whether Work-Study, part-time employment, or graduate assistantships, is taxable income.
 You file a W-4 withholding form at the time you are hired; you receive a W-2 statement of earnings and taxes withheld each calendar year.
 Questions about withholding should be directed to the University's Payroll Office.

 The IRS publication 970 can answer your questions.
 You can find it at www.irs.gov/pub/irs-pdf/p970.pdf.